thoaimle/ios-sprint-challenge-movie-list/README.md

 Your finished project must include all of the following requirements:

-- A tab bar controller with two child controllers.
-The children are:
-	- A view controller that allows the user to add new movies
+- A `Movie` model object that has properties for:
+    - The movie's name as a `String`
+    - Whether it has been seen or not as a `Bool`.
+You can set a default value for this property to `false` if you want.
-	- A view controller that shows a list of movies that have been created.
-Just like you have done in class this week, this movie list view controller is implemented using a subclass of `UITableViewController`.
+- A view controller that shows a list of movies that the user has created.
+This should be a subclass of `UIViewController` that has a `UITableView` in it.
+- The table view should use a custom `UITableViewCell` subclass with a "Seen"/"Not Seen" button.
+Tapping the button toggles whether the user has seen the movie or not.
+(This should change the `Movie`'s
+- A bar button item that segues to a new view controller.
+This new view controller allows the user to add new movies.
-- Users can swipe to delete movies
+- Users can swipe to delete movies in the table view.
-- Users can reorder movies.
-Use the same Edit/Done button approach as you did in class.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts to much and does not.

-Validate your work through testing and ensure that your code operates as designed.
+Validate your work through testing the app on the simulator and ensure that your code operates as designed.

 ## Stretch Problems

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

+- Introduce a way to edit the name of a movie.
 - The list of movies is preserved between subsequent runs of your application
-- Stylize the "Add Movie" screen so it doesn't look quite so [Soviet Brutalist](https://en.wikipedia.org/wiki/Brutalist_architecture).
-Make sure your design still looks right on other platforms and orientations.
-- Introduce a way to edit the name of a movie.
-- Add a custom `UITableViewCell` subclass with a "Seen"/"Not Seen" button.
-Tapping the button toggles whether the user has seen the movie or not.